Finite sample change point inference and identification for high-dimensional mean vectors: Introduction

 \subsection{Our contributions}

-To overcome the fundamental difficulty in calibrating the distribution of $T_{n}$, we consider the bootstrap approximation to the {\it finite sample distribution} of $T_n$ without referring a weak limit of $\{Z_n(s)\}_{s=1}^{n-1}$.
-In Section \ref{sec:model}, we propose a Gaussian multiplier bootstrap which is tailored to the CUSUM test statistics in (\ref{eqn:cusum_mean_Rp}).
-The proposed bootstrap test is fully data-dependent and requires no tuning parameter (except for the boundary removal parameter $\us$).
-This is in contrast with the thresholding-aggregation method of \cite{chofryzlewicz2015}, which requires further data-dependent procedures to choose the threshold and is not easy to justify.
-We will show in Section \ref{subsec:validity_bootstrap_cp_test} that the bootstrap CUSUM test is a uniformly valid inferential procedure under $H_0$ when $p$ can be much larger than $n$ {\it and} no explicit condition on the dependence structure among the components $\{X_{ij}\}_{j=1}^p$ is needed.
-This is in contrast with the work \cite{enikeevaharchaoui2014,chofryzlewicz2015,jirak2015,wangsamworth2017}, where the components are assumed to be either independent or weakly dependent.
-Moreover, we will show in Section \ref{subsec:power_bootstrap_cp_test} that, under a mild signal strength condition, our bootstrap CUSUM test is consistent in the sense that the sum of type I and type II errors is asymptotically vanishing \cite[Chapter 6.2]{ginenickl2016}.
-In addition, the requirement on the signal strength can achieve the minimax separation rate derived in \cite{enikeevaharchaoui2014} under the sparse alternatives $H_1$ (i.e., the change occurs only in a few number of components $X_1,\dots,X_n$).
+To overcome the fundamental difficulty in calibrating the distribution of $T_{n}$, we consider the bootstrap approximation to the {\it finite sample distribution} of $T_n$ without referring to a weak limit of $\{Z_n(s)\}_{s=1}^{n-1}$.
+In Section \ref{sec:model}, we propose a Gaussian multiplier bootstrap tailored to the CUSUM test statistics in (\ref{eqn:cusum_mean_Rp}).
+The proposed test is fully data-dependent and requires no tuning parameter (except for a pre-specified boundary removal parameter $\us$).
+This is in contrast with the thresholding-aggregation method in \cite{chofryzlewicz2015}, which requires further procedure to select threshold that is not easy to justify.
+We will show in Section \ref{subsec:validity_bootstrap_cp_test} that the proposed test is a uniformly valid inferential procedure under $H_0$ where $p$ can grow sub-exponentially fast in $n$ {\it and} no explicit condition on the dependence structure among $\{X_{ij}\}_{j=1}^p$ is needed.
+This is in contrast with \cite{enikeevaharchaoui2014,jirak2015} and \cite{wangsamworth2017} where the components are assumed to be either independent or weakly dependent, and with \cite{chofryzlewicz2015} and \cite{cho2016change} where the dimension can only grow polynomially fast in sample size.
+Moreover, we will show that, under a mild signal strength condition, our bootstrap CUSUM test is consistent in the sense that the sum of type I and type II errors is asymptotically vanishing \citep[Chapter 6.2]{ginenickl2016}.
+In addition, the requirement on the signal strength can achieve the minimax separation rate derived in \cite{enikeevaharchaoui2014} under the sparse alternative (i.e., the change occurs only in a few number of components).